Using ChatGPT from OpenAI

 Expanded prompt:

 Turn the notes below into a meeting summary for [audience].
 The meeting topic was [topic].
 Use a clear, professional tone.
-Do not add decisions, owners, deadlines, or commitments unless they are clearly stated in the notes.
-If something is unclear, place it under open questions.
-Use this format:
+Do not add decisions, owners, deadlines, or commitments unless they are clearly stated.
+Put unclear items under open questions.

 Useful follow-up: